Indigenous People and Jamaica’s History

 Blacks in Jamaica had outnumbered whites enormously by the start of the 19th century due to the British dependent on slaves for the work force.
 Even though England had abolished slavery, some plantation owners continued to smuggled slaves on the island.
 Laws were put in place by the British Government to help improved the lives of slaves and former slaves.
 The laws were resisted by the House of Assembly who claimed the slaves were contented with their lives & the British were interfering in island business.

 After the ending of slavery in the 19thcentury, the British established the Botanical Gardens in Jamaica.
 These gardens were well maintained.
 They replaced some older gardens such as Bath Garden which was the site for planting breadfruit.
 Breadfruit was brought to Jamaica from Southeast Asia.
 The name breadfruit came about because after cooking the texture was like bread.
-In 1872, Kingston became the capital of Jamaica, replacing Spanish Town and Hope Garden was founded in 1874 and remained a major tourist attraction.
+In 1872, Kingston became the capital of Jamaica, replacing Spanish Town.
+Hope Garden in Kingston was founded in 1874 and remained a major tourist attraction.

 Jamaican Government and Politics, 19th Century Changes.